psyhopie/CRUD-on-Phalcon-/README.md

 # CRUD on vanilla  Phalcon

-As it was assigned by Alexander Belugin **(Mayby I'll add tag later)** I've created the test version of CRUD on Phalcon only.
+As it was assigned by Aleksandr Belugin.
+I've created the test version of CRUD on Phalcon only.
 Even JS weren't used in this case.
 This project could be useful for you as a fundamental web-page on which could be based anything else backend dependent.

 # Installation